Name of Seller: Eco Holdings Limited

 Method of Sale

-The closing of the purchase of the lot usually takes place within 150 days after the date on which the purchase agreement is fully signed by both parties and you have received all closing documents, and in any event, a deed will be delivered to you within 180 days after the date when the purchase agreement is signed by you, or when applicable by the laws of Belize, which may require your full satisfaction of any mortgage on your lot before a registered Land Certificate (the Belize equivalent of a deed) is delivered to you.
+The closing of the purchase of the lot usually takes place within 150 days after the date on which the purchase agreement is fully signed by both parties and you have received all closing documents, and in any event, documentary evidence will be delivered to you within 180 days after the date when the purchase agreement is signed by you, or when applicable by the laws of Belize, which may require your full satisfaction of any mortgage on your lot before a registered Land Certificate (the Belize equivalent of a deed) is delivered to you.
 A registered Land Certificate will, however, be recorded in your name, and held on file with the Government of Belize for notice purposes until such time as your mortgage is satisfied.

 Regardless of the laws of Belize, the Seller will issue to you, within 180 days after the purchase agreement is signed, documentary evidence that a purchase has taken place, regardless of any outstanding mortgages on your lot.
 The Seller will register these transfer documents in Belize and you will be afforded all protections that such documents provide after being registered under Belize law.
 Upon full payment by purchasers, a registered Land Certificate will be delivered to the Seller from the Government of Belize, which will thereafter be forwarded to the purchaser.